under construction

 • Public Relations Manager: Watershed Management Group

-• Communications & Events Coordinator: UA’s Confluencenter for Creative Inquiry
+• Communications & Events Coordinator: U of A Confluencenter for Creative Inquiry

 • Program Director: 2nd Saturdays Downtown